OsamahAnsari/ProjectTalos/_posts/2020-11-4-aesthetic-work-begins-prototyping-continues.md

 ---
 layout: post
-title: Week 9 - Prototyping Continues, Aesthetic Work Begins
+title: Week 9 - Aesthetic Work Begins, Prototyping Continues
 ---

 This week I spent the majority of time fixing up scripts and adding many assets to the project.
 As a result, this week's project is significantly more visually appealing.